Hot Springs, AR

 "You really dabble in all the aspects of business.
 I know that there are specialized degree plans, like supply chain or accounting, but this degree plan makes you take a class in every specialization just so you have a feel for everything."

-At nineteen, Julia Moura has already accumulated a variety of online experiences relating to education and work.
-Originally from Hot Springs, AR, Moura completed high school at Arkansas Virtual Academy, where she graduated with 30 hours of college credit.
+At 19, Julia Moura has already accumulated a variety of online experiences relating to education and work.
+Originally from Hot Springs, Arkansas, Moura completed high school at Arkansas Virtual Academy, where she graduated with 30 hours of college credit.
 She was able to enter college with a sophomore status.
-She used the Arkansas Course Transfer System (ACTS) to determine what classes to take that would transfer.
+She used the Arkansas Course Transfer System to determine what classes to take that would transfer.
 Most of the classes were general education classes and they all transferred without any problem.

 While Moura does not yet have concrete plans about what she will do upon graduation, she hopes to find a job in data analysis.
 Taking a variety of general business classes for her degree program allowed her to solidify the field in which she wants to pursue.
 She wants to take one step at a time, one class at a time, and see where life goes.
 With all the uncertainty lately, she is open to anything.